NGSEP/NGSEPcore/README.txt

 	-i FILE		: Input VCF file with variants to phase.
 	-b FILE		: Input file with read alignments.
 	-o FILE		: Output VCF file with phased variants.
+	-ob FILE	: Output BAM file to save the alignments with phase information.
 	-a STRING	: Algorithm for single individual haplotyping.
 It can be Refhap or DGS.
-Default: DGS
+Default: Refhap
 	-minMQ INT	: Minimum mapping quality to call an alignment unique.
 			  Default: 20
 	-r GENOME	: Fasta file with the reference genome.
 Required for